5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Using buy-1-get-1-free pricing for books, CDs, etc.

-- Sell water, soft drinks, and light concessions
+- Selling water, soft drinks, and light concessions

-- Promote future fundraisers and programs like RaiseRight
+- Promoting other fundraisers or programs like RaiseRight